synacktiv/bip/doc/base/func.rst

-:class:`BipFunction` can also allow to recuperate the hexrays decompile version of their code when available, this is done using the :meth:`~BipFunction.hxfunc` property which return a :class:`~bip.hexrays.HxCFunc` object when available.
+:class:`BipFunction` can also allow to recuperate the hexrays decompile version of their code when available, this is done using the :meth:`~BipFunction.hxcfunc` property which return a :class:`~bip.hexrays.HxCFunc` object when available.

 For example of how to use functions and blocks see the